 - Feeling a detachment from reality and life

-- Avoid anything that brings reminders of the event such as thoughts, people, places, smells, noises, feelings
+- Avoidance of anything that brings reminders of the event such as people, places, smells, noises, feelings

 - May begin re-experiencing past traumatic events, including the event that triggered the disorder